 If you are filling out a job application, especially an online job application through a company website, the worst thing you can do is to leave this box blank.
 Recruiters do not want to see any blank field in an application.
 When I have a lot of resumes, everything is about moving as fast as and efficiently as possible and a blank field means I have to chase down information.
 Putting me in a position where I need to think or guess is all the justification I need to move on to someone who lists a show of confidence in this box.

 When I ask the specific question around desired salary, if I get a cagey or smart ass answer, it is an immediate flag that the candidate isn’t comfortable with the interview, isn’t confident in their skills, or thinks they are going to pull a fast on me.
 Guess what I am thinking?
 Unfortunately, this isn’t your lucky day.

 In my bag of tricks, there is no question MORE serious than the desired salary question.
 It’s ok to joke around during the rest of the interview, but treat this one with the respect and seriousness that it deserves.

 The desired salary question is the Halle Berry of interview questions.
 Halle has that gracious smile and elegant manner that fools the greedy side of you into thinking you actually got game.
 Don’t play out of your league here boy.
 Stick with what you know because this one demands respect.

 Put another way, if you are not able to talk salary with me, you are not going to be able to negotiate timelines or fees with our customers.

 The following is what goes through my mind when I hear the following answers.
 Yes, this is a grin fucking.

 Candidates answer: “1 million dollars a year”:

-- Unless you are a professional athlete, this really isn’t funny or original.
+- Unless you are a professional athlete, this really isn’t funny and it definitely is not original.

 Candidates answer: “As much as you will give me”: